 2. Change Management

+What is change management?
 This refers to the actions required to manage the “people side” of change.
 It’s about helping your workforce embrace the new technology and business processes.
 Effective organizational change management requires a comprehensive plan that includes organizational assessments, end-user training, employee communication and more.

 3. Project Management